11 Small Habits Of People Who Are Ultra-Confident In Their Relationships

-As part of a YourTango survey, we asked readers to fill in the blank: "I have the most confidence in my relationship when my partner/spouse ____."
+As part of a survey, we asked readers to fill in the blank: "I have the most confidence in my relationship when my partner/spouse ____."

-1. Stay in the present.
+1. They stay in the present

 On a daily basis, take time for yourself to clear your mind and set your intention for how you will be in your relationship.
-Repeat positive affirmations that reinforce the feelings that you want to feel.
+Journaling can be a great way to solidify your intention.

-2. Have a positive mindset.
+2. They have a positive mindset

 Take stock of your relationship as it is and identify the wonderful things that you're already experiencing, as well as concrete examples of things you would like to improve.

 Express gratitude for your blessings every day, and know that you have the power to respond with love in all other areas, and exercise your power to create a life that excites you.
+After all, gratitude has been shown in studies to help improve people's overall well-being and has enormous benefits on relationships, too!

 Ask yourself why you have allowed your confidence to falter in this relationship.
 Is it possible that you sabotage your relationship with negative patterns of thought or behavior driven by a little but loud voice that says you aren't worthy of love?